-Murphy's Saloon Blues Podcast, Podcast Home of the Blues, is now more than six years old, with more than 200 episodes available, and I’m proud to make it available here.
-I use the podcasting handle “Murphy” for a very simple reason: say my family name three times, quickly.
+Murphy's Saloon Blues Podcast, Podcast Home of the Blues, is now almost nine years old, with more than 200 episodes available, and I’m proud to make it available here.
+I use the stage name “Murphy” for a very simple reason: say my family name three times, quickly.
 C’mon, try it.
 Now imagine hearing my name spoken — can you say honestly you’d hear it correctly the first, or even the second time your heard it?
 I thought not.
-Hence, the pseudonym.
+Hence, the stage name.
 I come by use of the name honestly — my paternal granny was named Rose Murphy.
 She came to the United States on a ship from Scotland in 1911, and first landed at Ellis Island in the New York Harbor.

 (A tip of the hat to my young cousin whose first name is Murphy.)

 This site gets some traffic in search of my re-designed version of a joke page about how to spot a Mad Cow.
 I thought I’d make the page easier to find by putting a link here.

 My résumé is available as a downloadable .pdf file (left, above).
 Please feel free to email me with any further questions.

 These pages were written to the XHTML 1.0 Strict Web design standards set by the W3C, so the appearance should be reasonably consistent, regardless of platform or browser.
 If the text is too large (a problem with Windows and PCs), the two easiest fixes are: reduce your browser’s default font size and/or increase your monitor’s resolution to at least 1024 x 768.
 The primary font used here is Optima.